What is CMT-SORD?

 How is CMT-SORD diagnosed?

-- Clinical evaluation: A doctor assesses for progressive muscle weakness, foot deformities, and other CMT-SORD symptoms.
+• Clinical evaluation: A doctor assesses for muscle weakness, impaired mobility, and other CMT-SORD symptoms.

-- Genetic testing: Although genetic testing for CMT-SORD is limited, it can sometimes identify mutations in the SORD gene, confirming the diagnosis.
+• Genetic testing: Genetic testing for CMT-SORD can identify mutations in the SORD gene.

 Can I Have CMT-SORD if Nobody Else in My Family Has CMT?